cincuranet/blog/_posts/2013-05-14-233267-mailaddress-class-is-driving-me-crazy.md

 category: none
 layout: post
 ---
 I'm now working a lot with emails and email addresses.
 Loading, parsing and so on.
-Because of that I'm also using a <a href="http://msdn.microsoft.com/en-us/library/yh392kbs.aspx">`MailAddress`</a> class a lot.
+Because of that I'm also using a [`MailAddress`][1] class a lot.
 And I hate it.
 The class, even simple, makes me want to scream.

 <!-- excerpt -->